Tom Liberatore: Personal life

-Liberatore has two children, born in 2015 and 2020.
-He is in a relationship with his partner, Malia.
+Liberatore has one child, born in 2020.
 He has volunteered for a charity called Ladder, which aims to improve life for young people in Australia by working with AFL players to mentor young people.
 He also was going through the process of setting up an app called "Busket", which aims to help buskers in the city, in order to help reduce homelessness.
 Liberatore studied creative writing at RMIT University, and has publicly stated his admiration of the writing of Hunter S. Thompson in his studies.
+Liberatore owns two pubs in Melbourne: the Ascot Vale Hotel and the Mona Castle Hotel.